Maternity and Childbirth (OxMater)

 estiMATE

-An e-tool developed to improve the accuracy of visual blood loss estimations during waterbirth.
-The current project, started in November 2020, received Brookes funding to refine estiMATE and create a website in which it will be embedded for access by maternity services, universities and interested others as a CPD resource for clinicians.
+An e-tool developed and evaluated to improve the accuracy of visual blood loss estimations during waterbirth.
+All4Maternity will soon be hosting this resource for access by maternity services, universities and interested others as a CPD resource for clinicians.
+A paper for a national evaluation of estiMATE is in preparation.

 Fertility and Assisted Reproduction